 The path comes up out of Finger Rock Canyon and reaches the 5980' saddle between Mt.
 Kimball and Prominent Point (which it is much closer to).
 It turns left at the saddle and goes SSW for only another minute or two before splitting.
 The more traveled path (which was cairned when I was there) continues SSW toward Finger Rock Guard and eventually will take you to the top of the Guard.
 A fainter trail goes off WSW/SW towards Finger Rock.
 This second, fainter trail, is the one you want.
 It zigzags up the steep north face of the mountain, finally leading you to the eastern foot of Finger Rock.

 technical route ascends from the west side of Finger Rock, beginning at the western

 Allow about three hours for the approach, and bring lots of water.
 To descend, simply retrace your steps.
 Avoid the temptation to descend the direct (south) gully to the canyon bottom, as this will lead you into some nasty terrain.
 Also avoid the temptation to follow the canyon bottom out to the trailhead rather than ascending back to the trail, you will encounter many chockstones, as well as a maddening web of thorny bushes and cactus.

 No permits required for day hikes.
-Overnight parking requires permit, call the Pima County Parks and Rec. at 520-888-6000.
+Overnight parking requires permit, call the Pima County Parks and Rec. at (520) 877-6000.
 No dogs are permitted on this trail.

 This area is part of the Desert Bighorn Sheep Wilderness Area, and as such, is subject to seasonal closure.
 During the period from January 1 through April 30, hiking and camping off trail

 Check the Santa Catalina Ranger District

 Respecting the seasonal closure and the local weather, the best times to climb are fall and spring (after 4-30).
 Summer temperatures at the trailhead will often be over 100 degrees, and it wont cool down much as you work to get up higher.
 At the end of summer during the monsoon season, expect afternoon showers and be aware of lightning, the Finger is seriously exposed.
 In the winter, you can expect cold and windy conditions high on the mountain, and snow is possible.
 With all that said, spring and fall conditions should be lovely, and with some good Tucson sun, the hike and the rock should be at pleasurable temperature.